 Both these processes use tiny beams of intense light at the sub-surface level, which is used to reduce oil production or kill the bacteria causing blackheads.

-Our online consultation process provides you with a detailed diagnosis, personalized treatment plan and any medicine prescription that you require to get rid of your blackheads.
+Our online consultation process provides you with a detailed diagnosis, personalized treatment plan and any medicine prescription that you require.

 With Remedico, you can consult with a certified dermatologist right from your smartphone.
 All within 5 minutes.
 Consult our dermatologists now.